bigcommerce/catalyst/docs/index.md

 Catalyst has a production-ready business-to-consumer (B2C) ecommerce funnel, including the following features:

 * Home page
-* Faceted search on product listing pages, or _PLPs_, which are dynamically created for each category and brand
+* Faceted search on product listing pages (PLPs) which are dynamically created for each category and brand
 * Full-text search
-* Product detail pages, or _PDPs_, which are dynamically created for each product and published to the Catalyst storefront channel
+* Product detail pages (PDPs) which are dynamically created for each product and published to the Catalyst storefront channel
 * Shopping cart
 * Secure redirected headless checkout page, which can be themed to match the styling of the core Catalyst storefront